Home

 So, now go out there and sweat.
 It’s also good to add some aerobics to your workout to get a complete routine that will improve your endurance as well as strength.

 Also, make sure you have a strength training log to record your workouts on, and a good workout plan to follow.
 This way, you can easily see your progress week to week, month to month.
-Or, if your progress isn't what you would like, you can switch up your workout with new ideas or exercises.

 It takes hard work no matter who does the workout, guy or girl, but I have no doubt that you can get way stronger.
 And, because of that, get much better at whatever sport or activities you’re doing.